Lake Natoma: Physical features

 Surrounding this narrow lake are foothills, plateaus, cliffs and river canyons.
 A dense 14 mile riparian ecosystem encircles the lake.
-The Lake Natoma Bluffs stand 300 feet and line the lake from the Negro Bar to the Mississippi Bar.
+The Lake Natoma Bluffs stand 300 feet and line the lake from Black Miners Bar to Mississippi Bar.

-Recreational activities
+Recreation

-People come to this area for many activities, especially in the summer.
-The area is accessible via US Highway 50.
+The area is accessible via U.S. Highway 50.
 Since these reservoirs are located in the metropolitan area, the State Recreational Area (SRA) tries to create a habitat suitable for the wildlife that are already living there, to have both "recreation and nature."
 In 2000, there were over 1.5 million visitors to Folsom Lake State Recreation Area, including Lake Natoma and Folsom Lake.